-Notes on CHPC-Cluster¶
+Notes on CHPC-Cluster @ CUHK¶

 Login¶

-After generating and configuring SSH key pair, we can directly access the server via
+Now, we can directly access the server via

 $ ssh USERNAME@chpc-login01.itsc.cuhk.edu.hk